AmpersandJS/ampersand-view/README.md

 ### events `AmpersandView.extend({ events: { /* ...events hash... */ } })`

 The events hash allows you to specify declarative callbacks for DOM events within the view.
-This is much clearer and less complex than calling `$('selector').on('click', ...)` or `el.addEventListener('click', ...)` everywhere.
+This is much clearer and less complex than calling `el.addEventListener('click', ...)` everywhere.

 * Events are written in the format `{"event selector": "callback"}`.
 * The callback may either be the name of a method on the view, or an actual function.